Marko-M/XMPP-BOSH-toolkit/README.md

 xmpp-bosh-php-jquery
 ====================

-XMPP BOSH PHP prebind jQuery attach
+XMPP BOSH: prebind with PHP and attach with jQuery